important-basic-things/java-general/quiz/question-0005/question.md

+When JDK is installed on our operating system.
+We can find that it is most possible that the */bin* folder of JDK has been set to the `PATH` environment variable.
 Why we need to add the JDK */bin* folder to the `PATH` environment variable.